 Ireland is emerging as a major international banking centre in its own right.
 The main national clearing banks offer a full range of services, including foreign exchange and hedging, while many international banks are represented here for commercial lending and foreign exchange facilities.
 Opening a bank account is the first step you will need to take if you establish a company in Ireland.

-For help with opening an Irish business bank account or how to register a business name or address in Ireland or any other issues you may have regarding company incorporation in Ireland including insurance, VAT & taxes, please contact us on 0033 (0)1 53 57 49 10 or email us from our contact page and we’d be delighted to help you.
+For help with opening an Irish business bank account or how to register a business name or address in Ireland or any other issues you may have regarding company incorporation in Ireland including insurance, VAT & tax benefits, please contact us on 0033 (0)1 53 57 49 10 or email us from our contact page and we’d be delighted to help you.